 Why Certifications Matter

-Certifications: - Prove specific skills and knowledge - Serve as ATS keywords (many jobs require specific certs) - Differentiate you from candidates without them - Are sometimes legal requirements (nursing, accounting, etc.) - Show initiative and commitment to professional growth
+certifications: - Prove specific skills and knowledge - Serve as ATS keywords (many jobs require specific certs) - Differentiate you from candidates without them - Are sometimes legal requirements (nursing, accounting, etc.) - Show initiative and commitment to professional growth

 For some roles (PMP for project management, CPA for accounting, AWS for cloud, RN license for nursing), the right certification is non-negotiable.